tardate/LittleArduinoProjects/README.md

-# 344 Little Electronics and Arduino Projects
+# 345 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [ESP8266/micropython/GettingStarted](./ESP8266/micropython/GettingStarted) - getting MicroPython up and running with an ESP-01 ESP8266.
+> Latest addition:sparkles: [BoldportClub/mostap](./BoldportClub/mostap) - upgrading the tap to **modern** CMOS and MOSFET technology, circa 1975 - another Boldport Club retro classic.

 Just my collection of electronics projects, many involving an Arduino in one way or another.